Codecademy/docs/content/mysql/concepts/user-defined-variables/user-defined-variables.md

   - 'paths/analyze-data-with-sql'
 ---

 In MySQL, **user-defined variables** can be used to store a value in a specific statement and later retrieve it in another statement.
 These variables can be useful for storing intermediate results, passing data between statements, and enhancing the functionality of MySQL queries.
-They are also _session-specific_, meaning that their values can only be used within the current session and will not be available in future sessions or stored in the database.
+They are also session-specific, meaning their values can only be used within the current session and will not be available in future sessions or stored in the database.

 ## Syntax